Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-Distance: one 1-hour videoconference and three 2-hour videoconferences spaced throughout the semester
+Distance: six 2-hour videoconferences spaced throughout the semester

 - Graduate Attributes Emphasised